Skip to content

 0.75 / 2

 The company reports that it protects the natural waterways of Cameroon and Malaysian plantations through buffer zones.
-However, the information is not externally verified.
+In its Cameroon plantations, buffer zones have at least 30-meter width while in Malaysia it varies between 5 and 50 meters depending on watercourse size.
+Evidence is not externally verified.

 • P